yacoop/human-trails/README.md

 # human-trails
-Application that simulates a crowd movement
+Application that simulates a crowd movement and visualise using SFML